metodiew/A-Piece-Of-Cake/readme.txt

 Thank you for downloading A Piece Of Cake Theme.

 A Piece Of Cake is simple and clean WordPress theme, based on Underscores (_s) - a starter theme.
-The theme firstly was created for a friend who wanted to migrate from another blogging platform to WordPress, so the look and the functionallity is are intended to meet her needs.
+At first the theme was created for a friend who wanted to migrate from another blogging platform to WordPress, so the look and the functionality is are intended to meet her needs.
 ----
 Please note that A Piece Of Cake is a Parent Theme, which means that if you are making any changes do that via Child Theme.